MegaBreadbox/Antheia/README.md

 ## Description
 &emsp; &nbsp; &nbsp; Antheia is written in Kotlin utilizing Compose for the UI.
 When data is inputted, it will be stored locally using Room and in the cloud with Firestore.
 Antheia requires a network connection to authenticate users with Firebase Auth.
 To remind users of plant tasks Workmanager is used to check tasks daily and it is also syncs data lazily for Firestore.

+Features to look out for in future updates will include:
+- Customizable weather alerts for plants
+- Plant album with camera integration

 ## Getting started
 Currently, Antheia is in closed testing.
 Click [here](https://docs.google.com/forms/d/e/1FAIpQLSdwnxEb9-0AWFaCwo2-m7Ob_4N09mmzHnz3KS8GAM2Gg5J7Ng/viewform?usp=sharing) to sign up for the test!